 The main concern in designing a network visualization is the purpose it has to serve.
 What are the structural properties that we want to highlight?
+What are the key concerns we want to address?

 Network maps are far from the only visualization available for graphs - other network representation formats, and even simple charts of key characteristics, may be more appropriate in some cases.